From low-rank retractions to dynamical low-rank approximation and back: New retraction-based time stepping algorithms

 As put forth in~\cite{mySecondPaper}, retractions can also be used to define a manifold curve with prescribed endpoints and endpoint velocities.
 For tangent bundle data points $(x_0,v_0),(x_1,v_1)\in T\mcal$ and some parameters $t_0<t_1$, we denote by $H$ the retraction-based Hermite (RH) interpolant defined by~\cite[Corollary 7]{mySecondPaper}, which satisfies

-We will employ the notation $H(t;(p_0,v_0,t_0),(p_1,v_1,t_1))$, to underline the dependence of $H$ on the interpolation data.
+We will employ the notation $H(t;(p_0,v_0,t_0),(p_1,v_1,t_1))$ to underline the dependence of $H$ on the interpolation data.
 The curve $H$ is constructed by a manifold extension of the well-known De Casteljau algorithm.
 But instead of using geodesic segments as building blocks of the procedure, the RH interpolant is defined with endpoint curves constructed with the use of a retraction and its local inverse, making the method more efficient and more broadly applicable.
 An efficient evaluation of the curve $H$ requires a retraction for which the inverse retraction admits a computationally affordable procedure to evaluate.
 On the fixed-rank manifold, the orthographic retraction is a suitable candidate to construct the RH interpolant.

-As stated in~\cite[Theorem 17]{mySecondPaper}, the RH interpolant achieves $O(\Deltat^4)$ approximation error as $\Deltat\to0$ in the case the interpolation data is sampled from smooth manifold curve at $t_0$ and $t_1 = t_0 + \Deltat$.
-The Ralston-Hermite (RH) scheme aims at leveraging this approximation power to define a numerical integration update rule with small local truncation error.
-Let us derive the RH method for the initial value problem~\eqref{eq:ambientEquation} evolving in $\Rmn$.
+As stated in~\cite[Theorem 17]{mySecondPaper}, the RH interpolant achieves $O(\Deltat^4)$ approximation error as $\Deltat\to0$ in the case where the interpolation data is sampled from a smooth manifold curve at $t_0$ and $t_1 = t_0 + \Deltat$.
+The Projected Ralston--Hermite (PRH) scheme aims at leveraging this approximation power to define a numerical integration update rule with small local truncation error.
+Let us derive the PRH method for the initial value problem~\eqref{eq:ambientEquation} evolving in $\Rmn$.